 Email Marketing affiliate marketers

 Even if emails aren’t at the forefront of communication any more, affiliate marketers which specialize in email marketing have a certain advantage, as they send offers to people who agreed to receive them.
 Among all users, only those interested gave their email address to be added to a mailing list.
 As a result, the ads are less intrusive and make users more likely to interact with them.
 These campaigns usually feature newsletters and other content with affiliate links that would lead customers to offers.
 By reaching a large amount of people in a short amount of time, this type of marketing is ideal for industries such as health, pharmaceutical, and insurance.
 Offering deals to existing customers is also quite common and isn’t narrowed down to single industries.
 Another feature that can be taken advantage of is personalization.
-According to Experian, automated birthday emails increase transaction rates by 481% and revenue per email by 342%.
+According to Statista, personalized communication through email is being utilized by 78% of marketers.

 Partnerships and business development